10 Unique Ilocos Food to Delight on in the Philippines

 Plump and juicy Longganisa sausages

 They are delicious with a spicy bite.
-As sausage lovers, we enjoyed the flavors in this unique Vigan food.
+And, as sausage lovers, this was one of our favorite Ilocos Sur food delicacies.

 Don’t leave the Ilocos region without having an empanada, or two!